What is a 401(k) managed account?

 Managed account portfolios are personalized to the objectives of each participant and monitored daily to ensure the participant is making progress toward achieving retirement readiness.
-Managed account portfolios are also rebalanced regularly to maintain an optimal mix of investments and can be reallocated across investment options based on a participant’s age or a change in their financial situation.
+Managed account portfolios are also rebalanced regularly to maintain an optimal mix of investments and can be reallocated across investment options based on a participant’s age or a change in his or her financial situation.
 Some managed accounts also feature automatic annual contribution increases to help keep savings rates on track to meet participants' retirement readiness goals.¹

-Retirement savings beyond the plan
+Retirement savings—beyond the plan

-Managed accounts consider a participant’s other retirement savings and income sources, outside the 401(k) plan, to determine the optimum contribution amount.
+Managed accounts consider a participant’s other retirement savings and income sources, outside a 401(k) plan, to determine the optimum contribution amount.
 External income sources can include Social Security, other retirement and savings accounts, and assets held by a spouse.
 By taking into account the participant’s overall financial picture, a managed account portfolio becomes even more individualized to the 401(k) plan participant.
 This holistic view means that the portfolio can better target the right 401(k) investment mix in the overall portfolio.